Shetland NHS Board - Member Appointments

 Living a healthy lifestyle not only helps to keep you fit, but it also reduces your risk of heart attacks, stroke, diabetes and other conditions.
 A healthy lifestyle can help keep your immune system better tuned, reducing the risk of infections and diseases.

-Please visit our Health Improvement Department pages for a wealth of resources on how you can improve your health and the support that is open to you, for example through the smoking cessation service.
+Please visit Health Improvement's 'Healthy Shetland' website for a wealth of resources on how you can improve your health and the support that is open to you, e.g. through the smoking cessation service.

 Your rights as a patient